oat-sa/taohub-articles/forge/Unplanned.md

 ### 1. (Unplanned) Cloud deployment (SaaS capabilities)

-Avoid the burden of maintaining costly and rapidly outdated IT infrastructure and systems, enable rapid and on-demand capacity scaling for large-scale or high throughput assessment\
+Avoid the burden of maintaining costly and rapidly outdated IT infrastructure and systems, enable rapid and on-demand capacity scaling for large-scale or high throughput assessment<br/>
 Pay what you use. (resources usage as peaks)

 -   Experiment TAO using Amazon virtual instances : Standard, Cluster High I/O